umbraco/rfcs/docs/0000-rfc-styleguide.md

 ## Drawbacks

-* It might be intimidating if they try to contribute if they get errors after submitting a PR.
+* It might be intimidating if contributors try to submit documentation and receive errors after submitting a PR.
+* It might be demotivating if the errors appear to be 'trivial' to the contributor - particularly if the contributor is providing information that is completely missing from the documentation.
+We don't want the reputation that you have to jump through hoops to contribute - and so how the guide is applied is therefore important.
 * It might be off-putting for people where English is not their native language.
-* The rules might be so strict it has issues with parts (code examples, ...) of the documentation.
+* The rules might be too strict - and automated issues are flagged with parts of the contribution that are technical terms eg. errors with code examples...
 * It might be limiting if there are too many rules to adhere too.

 ## Alternatives